Martin Johnson (rugby union): 1995-97: Professionalism and near misses

 Open professionalism was declared in August 1995, though a moratorium was declared by the RFU until the next season.
 After interest from Sale, Richmond and Newcastle Johnson signed his first professional contract with Leicester in 1996, a 5-year deal worth "six figures" per year.
-Johnson gave up his previous career with Midland Bank.
+Johnson gave up his job with Midland Bank.

-The 1995–96 season had been another of just missing out to perennial rivals Bath.
-The Somerset side clinched the league on the final day of the season; despite Bath only drawing at home with Sale, Tigers were unable to beat Harlequins at Welford Road, losing 21–19.
-Leicester's full back John Liley had a poor day kicking at goal missing 6 of 9 kicks including a last minute attempt which would have sealed the match, and with it the title.
+The 1995–96 season was another of just missing out to perennial rivals Bath.
+Bath clinched the league on the final day of the season; despite Bath only drawing at home with Sale, Tigers were unable to beat Harlequins at Welford Road, losing 21–19.
 Bath secured a league and cup double after defeating Leicester in the Cup Final.
-The match is perhaps best remembered for the controversial penalty try awarded by referee Steve Lander for repeated infringement which gave the match to Bath, and after the final whistle Leicester flanker Neil Back pushing Lander to the ground.

-The second-place finish in the league did secure Tigers place in the second season of the Heineken Cup, the English clubs were not involved in the first season.
 Dean Richards was still the club captain in 1996–97 but age and injury limited him to 23 starts, in his place Rory Underwood captained 5 of the first 9 games before Johnson became the regular stand in captain.
 He led the side in the short lived Anglo-Welsh League against Bridgend then again in Leicester's Heineken Cup debut against Leinster at Donnybrook.
 Johnson was an ever-present in Leicester's side as they reached the 1997 Heineken Cup Final in Cardiff; Leicester beat Leinster, Scottish Borders, Pau and Llanelli in the group stage before beating Harlequins (quarter finals) and Toulouse (semi finals) to set up the final against Brive.
 The match was close at half time, Leicester were behind 8-6 but the French side ran riot in the second half to win 28–9.

 That season Johnson captained Leicester in 12 matches including the 1997 Pilkington Cup Final, which Leicester won beating Sale 9–3 in the final.
 Johnson captained Leicester in the 6th Round against Bath then again in the quarter finals and semi finals.